 Approximately 400 launch events were held in ≈100 countries on or around 11 May 2011.
 The number of national plans developed and laws changed since the start of the Decade are being collated.
-Publications and use of social media are shown in the graphics below.

 Core indicators, optional indicators and other related statistics have been identified for each of the 5 Pillars outlined in the Global Plan for the Decade of Action for Road Safety 2011-2020 as well as outcome indicators, such as the global number of road traffic injuries and deaths, lives saved, funding dedicated to road safety, etc. These indicators will be obtained through a variety of data collection mechanisms including the global status reports on road safety, the Global Burden of Disease project, databases maintained by EMBARQ, IRTAD, the UN regional commissions and the World Bank, etc as well as through other large scale multi-country data collection mechanisms.
 These data will be collated and published at this site throughout the Decade.

 - Global plan for the Decade of Action for Road Safety 2012-2020